nanoc/nanoc/README.md

 “compiles” the local source files into HTML (usually), by evaluating eRuby, Markdown, etc.

+Note: This documentation looks best with Yardoc, not RDoc.

 ## Resources

 The [nanoc web site](http://nanoc.stoneship.org) contains a few useful